Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs: Related Work

 \section{Related Work}

-\textbf{Benchmarking GNNs. } Several studies \cite{dwivedi2020benchmarking,fung2021benchmarking} have addressed benchmarking GNNs.
+\textbf{Benchmarking GNNs. } Several studies \cite{dwivedi2020benchmarking,palowitch2022graphworld,fung2021benchmarking} have addressed benchmarking GNNs.
 A study \cite{dwivedi2020benchmarking} supports a variety of graph tasks, i.e., node classification, graph classification, link prediction, and graph regression.
 However, since only one or two datasets are used for each task, no deep analysis for node classification is provided.
+GraphWorld \cite{palowitch2022graphworld} provides limited insights for node classification with GNNs because it ignores three aspects.
+First, it ignores recent GNNs \cite{zhu2020beyond,chien2021adaptive,maurya2021improving,lim2021large} generalizing to heterophilic graphs, which have attracted much attention from the community.
+Second, the study does not care about class size distributions though they largely affect classification results.
+Note that a class imbalance problem has been explored in the machine learning field including graph mining \cite{wang2020network,zhao2021graphsmote,qu2021imgagn}.
+Third, GraphWorld has not explored the efficiency of GNNs, which is one of the most common concerns of machine learning methods.
 Another study \cite{fung2021benchmarking} focuses on GNNs for materials chemistry.
 Due to the characteristics of the data, the study considers only graph regression.

 \textbf{Surveys on GNNs. } Many surveys on GNNs \cite{zhou2020graph,wu2020comprehensive,zhang2020deep,zheng2022graph} have been conducted.
 They classify existing GNNs into several categories, e.g., recurrent graph neural networks, convolutional graph networks, graph autoencoders, and spatial-temporal graph neural networks in \cite{wu2020comprehensive}.
-Also, \cite{hamilton2020graph} provide the recent overview of GNNs.
+Also, \cite{hamilton2020graph} provides the recent overview of GNNs.
 A survey \cite{zheng2022graph} has addressed summarizing the current state of GNNs for graphs with the heterophily property.
 Since their purpose is to summarize a line of research on GNNs and discuss potential research directions, they provide no experimental results.

-In summary, no work has extensively conducted experiments for node classification GNNs in order to clarify their applicability/limitations by using graphs with various characteristics.
+In summary, no work has extensively conducted experiments for node classification with GNNs in order to clarify their applicability/limitations by using graphs with various characteristics.